sony/model_optimization/model_compression_toolkit/quantizers_infrastructure/README.md

 ```
 ### Quantization Wrapper

-Quantization wrapper instance is used as a layer's replacement which emulates the layer's operation only with quantization.
+A quantization wrapper instance is used as a layer's replacement which emulates the layer's operation only with quantization.
 The quantization wrapper receives the layer to wrap, and a dispatcher for mapping the relevant quantizer per attribute.

 `KerasQuantizationWrapper` - used to wrap Keras layer